eclipse/kuksa.val/README.md

   insecure=
   log-level=ALL
   ```
-- **--cert-path** [mandatory] - Directory path where 'Server.pem', 'Server.key' and 'jwt.pub.key' are located.
+- **--cert-path** [mandatory] - Directory path where 'Server.pem', 'Server.key' and 'jwt.key.pub' are located.
 Server demo certificates are located in [../examples/demo-certificates](../examples/demo-certificates) directory of git repo.
 Certificates from 'demo-certificates' are automatically copied to build directory, so invoking '_--cert-path=._' should be enough when demo certificates are used.
 If user needs to use or generate their own certificates, see chapter [_Certificates_](#Certificates) for more details.
-For authorizing client, file 'jwt.pub.key' contains public key used to verify that JWT authorization token is valid.
-To generated different 'jwt.pub.key' file, see chapter [_Permissions_](#Permissions) for more details.
+For authorizing client, file 'jwt.key.pub' contains public key used to verify that JWT authorization token is valid.
+To generated different 'jwt.key.pub' file, see chapter [_Permissions_](#Permissions) for more details.
 - **--insecure** [optional] - By default, W3C-Server shall accept only SSL (TLS) secured connections.
 If provided, W3C-Server shall also accept plain un-secured connections for Web-Socket and REST API connections, and also shall not fail connections due to self-signed certificates.
 - **--wss-server** [optional][deprecated] - By default, W3C-Server uses Boost.Beast as default connection handler.
 If provided, W3C-Server shall use deprecated Simple Web-Socket Server, without REST API support.
 - **--address** [optional] - If provided, W3C-Server shall use different server address than default _'localhost'_.